sensorium/Mozzi/README.md

 Use the "code" button on Mozzi's Github page to download a ZIP file of the latest developing code.
 Import this into Arduino, following the instructions from the [Arduino libraries guide](http://arduino.cc/en/Guide/Libraries).

-In the Arduino IDE, navigate to __Sketch > Import Library__.
-At the top of the drop down list, select the option to __Add Library__.
-Navigate to the folder's location and open it.
-Return to the __Sketch > Import Library__ menu.
-You should now see the library at the bottom of the drop-down menu.
-It is ready to be used in your sketch.
+*In the Arduino IDE, navigate to Sketch > Include Library > Add .ZIP Library.
+At the top of the drop down list, select the option to "Add .ZIP Library".*

 (Note: the files in the "releases" section on Github are now legacy.
 The development code is recommended.)